andyexeter/post-lockdown/readme.txt

 == Frequently Asked Questions ==

-= Are there any breaking changes in v2.0? =
+= Are there any major changes in v2.0? =

-The plugin now stores an instance of the class in a global variable instead of using static class methods.
+The plugin now stores an instance of the class in a global variable (`$postlockdown`) instead of using static class methods.
-If you use any of the methods like `PostLockdown::is_post_protected( $post_id )` in your theme then you'll need to update your code to the following:
+If you use any of the static methods like `PostLockdown::is_post_protected( $post_id )` in your theme then you'll need to update your code to the following to be able to use v2.0:

 `
 global $postlockdown;